cnourrcier/mern-stack-backend/readme.md

 - jsonwebtoken: A library used for secure authentication and data transmission between client and server.
 - validator: A library of string validators and sanitizers.
 - nodemailer: A module for node.js to send emails.
+- express-rate-limit: Middleware for Express used to limit repeated requests to public APIs and/or endpoints such as password reset.

 ## Project Structure